dkaukov/ArduLCD/README.md

 Turns out the protocol is far more advanced than I expected, allowing for quite a bit of control, higher level LCD functions, and the ability to either output a tone from a speaker, or to fire off 4 GPIO pins.

-In addition, after looking at the lcdproc source code, none of the advanced features are used. lcdproc basically just uses the "raw passthrough" escape characters to talk to the lcd directly.
+In addition, after looking at the lcdproc source code, none of the advanced features are used. lcdproc basically just uses the "raw passthrough" escape characters to talk to the l cd directly.

 -- 29/03/2016